cypress-io/cypress-documentation/source/api/commands/and.md

   .and('match', /users/)          // yields string value of href .and('not.include', '#')        // yields string value of href
 ```

+{% fiddle "and" "and.Examples.value" "html" %}
+{% fiddle "and" "and.Examples.value" %}

 ## Method and Value